How are Programs on the CEBC Reviewed?

 How is an Eligible Program Rated and Evaluated?

-Outlines for programs that are able to be rated are sent to the raters along with the published, peer-reviewed research articles and with a copy of the Scientific Rating Scale.
-Typically, the raters are the topic expert, and two of the CEBC staff.
+Program outlines that are able to be rated are sent to the raters along with the published, peer-reviewed research articles and with a copy of the Scientific Rating Scale.
+Typically, the raters include the topic expert, and two of the CEBC staff.
 If there is a discrepancy, the CEBC Scientific Director makes the final decision.
 In addition to a rating on the Scientific Rating Scale, each eligible program is examined to see which child welfare outcome(s) (e.g., safety, permanency, and/or child/family well-being) are addressed in the research evidence for that program.

-How is the Child Welfare Relevance Level of a Program Determined?
+How is the Child Welfare System Relevance Level of a Program Determined?

-The Child Welfare System Relevance is determined by CEBC staff based on the target population and goals of the program.
+The Child Welfare System Relevance is determined by CEBC staff, and the Topic Expert when applicable, based on the target population and goals of the program.
 For a description of the three levels, please click here.

 When is the Program Loaded onto the CEBC Website?

-The edited program outline is then finalized by adding the Scientific Rating and Child Welfare Outcomes information, if applicable; the Child Welfare System Relevance Level; and any standardized language used by the website.
-Then it is sent, with a passive agreement deadline, to the program representative (even if he/she is a nonresponder) for one last review before the program is loaded onto the website.
-Once a majority of the programs for a new topic area are ready, then the topic area and new programs are added to the CEBC website and announced in a CEBC email alert.
+The edited program outline is then finalized by adding the Scientific Rating and Child Welfare Outcomes information, if applicable; the Child Welfare System Relevance Level; and any standardized language used by the CEBC.
+Then it is sent for one last review before the program is loaded onto the website.
+Once a majority of the programs for a new topic area are ready, then the topic area and new programs are added to the CEBC website and listed in the What's New section.

 How is a Program Added to Existing Topic Areas?

-A program that is brought to the attention of the CEBC either by its users or by itself is taken into consideration by the CEBC staff.
-To be eligible to be added to the CEBC, the program must fit into one of the existing topic areas on the website and have either enough research evidence to obtain a rating on the Scientific Rating Scale or be widely used and/or marketed in California.
+A program that is brought to the attention of the CEBC either by its users or by its program representative is taken into consideration by the CEBC staff during an open submission window once a year.
+To find out more about this process, please visit the FAQ section (#2b).
+To be eligible to be added to the CEBC, the program must fit into one of the existing topic areas on the website and have enough research evidence to obtain a rating on the Scientific Rating Scale.
 Once it is deemed eligible, the review process is very similar to the one listed above except that the topic expert is usually not one of the raters, instead an additional rater from the CEBC staff is used.
-The other notable difference is that the program is loaded onto the website when there are enough other programs or new information to warrant sending out a CEBC email alert.

 How is a Program Re-Rated?

-Once the CEBC staff becomes aware of new research evidence on the program, either through the program’s representative or the bi-annual literature review process, the program re-starts the CEBC rating process described above.
-However, the raters do not usually include the topic expert, but instead an additional rater from the CEBC staff.
-Once the rating process is finished, the program representative is alerted about the rating change.
-After that, the program information is updated on the CEBC website and included in the next CEBC email alert.
+Once the CEBC staff becomes aware of new research evidence on the program, either through the program's representative, a CEBC user, or the bi-annual literature review process, the program re-starts the CEBC rating process described above.
+Once the rating process is finished, the program representative is alerted about the rating change, if applicable.
+After that, the program's information is updated on the CEBC website and the program is listed in the What's New section with a description of the change.